felipenoris/Mongoc.jl/docs/src/tutorial.md

 ```

 To connect to the server at the default location `localhost:27017`
-you can use the `Client` constructor with no arguments.
+you can use the `Mongoc.Client` constructor with no arguments.

 ```julia
 julia> client = Mongoc.Client()